 Under current state law in Los Angeles, truck drivers are also required to take a paid 10-minute rest break every four hours on the road.

-If the provision is passed and truck drivers in California are exempt of the state’s requirements, drivers will have to take one 30-minute break in their first eight hours of shift.
+If the provision is passed and truck drivers in California are exempt from the state’s requirements, drivers will have to take one 30-minute break in their first eight hours of shift.

 Reasons why truck drivers need more rest